knaggita/Football-Dataset-Analysis/README.md

 ### What is Football Dataset Analysis project about?
 The project is aimed at studying the kaggle football dataset, to analyse, extract information from it and make predictions based on the data.

-The main goal is to find the weaknesses and strengths of the team and assess the ways of measurement and improvement of the team performance
+The main goal is to find the weaknesses and strengths of the team and assess the ways of measurement and improvement of the team performance.

-We got the most effective events and capitalised on their characteristics in order to achieve the set goal
+We got the most effective events and capitalised on their characteristics in order to achieve the set goal.